-In July 2019, Curetis filed a 510(k) application with the FDA seeking clearance of its Unyvero LRT diagnostic test for use with BAL specimen.
+In July 2019, Curetis filed a 510(k) application with the FDA seeking clearance of its Unyvero LRT diagnostic test for use with BAL specimen, which clearance was subsequently received in December 2019.
 In September 2019, Curetis received correspondence from the FDA detailing a number of questions related to this filing.
 Curetis has completed its responses to the FDA and is currently addressing additional remaining few questions the agency has asked.